kluctl/www-kluctl.io/content/en/docs/reference/commands/diff.md

 Misc arguments:
   Command specific arguments.

       --force-apply                 Force conflict resolution when applying.
 See documentation for details --force-replace-on-error      Same as --replace-on-error, but also try to delete and re-create objects.
 See documentation for more details.
-      --ignore-annotations         Ignores changes in annotations when diffing --ignore-labels              Ignores changes in labels when diffing --ignore-tags                Ignores changes in tags when diffing -o, --output-format strings      Specify output format and target file, in the format 'format=path'.
+      --ignore-annotations          Ignores changes in annotations when diffing --ignore-labels               Ignores changes in labels when diffing --ignore-tags                 Ignores changes in tags when diffing -o, --output-format stringArray   Specify output format and target file, in the format 'format=path'.
 Format can either be 'text' or 'yaml'.
 Can be specified multiple times.
 The actual format for yaml is currently not documented and subject to change.
       --render-output-dir string    Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.
       --replace-on-error            When patching an object fails, try to replace it.
 See documentation for more details.

 ```
 <!-- END SECTION -->